malikhan-dev/zenql/README.md

 - `Collect()` returns the full result set and errors
 - `CollectRange(cnt)` returns a limited number of items based on the `cnt` argument, along with errors
--  CollectChan(buffersize) collect data and errors using go chan for your large data . available at v1.4.0 After calling a collector, the result is no longer a pointer to `Queryable[T]`.
+-  CollectChan(buffersize) collect data and errors using go chan for your large data . available since version v1.4.0 After calling a collector, the result is no longer a pointer to `Queryable[T]`.

 ```go